 ||The Flight Project, led by a senior NASA Project Manager, manages the instruments, launch vehicle, and auxiliary communication payloads for the GOES-R satellite series.
 This includes acquiring and overseeing contractor development and implementation activities to deploying the GOES-R satellite system that ultimately meets NOAA’s requirements.

-The Ground Segment Project, led by a senior NOAA Project Manager, manages the entire ground system including the facilities, antenna sites, a remote backup unit, the software and hardware for satellite command and control, and the systems to process, create, and distribute end user products.
+The Ground Segment Project, led by a senior NOAA Project Manager, manages the entire ground system including the facilities, antenna sites, consolidated backup unit, the software and hardware for satellite command and control, and the systems to process, create and distribute end user products.
 It is responsible for all aspects involved in the design, development, implementation, integration, test, transition of the GOES-R ground segment to safely operate the GOES-R space segment and to produce earth observation products in response to program approved requirements.